intel/unet/README.md

 ## Required Data

-Data files are not included in this public repo but can be provided upon request.
-We use the 2017 BRaTS dataset.

-Data is stored in the following numpy files:
+Data files are not included in this public repo but can accessed by registering (using your institutional email address) at the following link: https://www.smir.ch/BRATS/Start2016.
+Once access has been granted, you may download the raw data.
+To convert those datasets into numpy arrays having shape [num_images, x_dimension (128), y_dimension (128), num_channels] run `python converter.py` after changing its `root_dir` variable to point to the location your MICCAI_BraTS... folder (processing will take a few minutes).
+Once complete, the following four files will be saved to /home/unet/data/slices/Results/.

 ```
 imgs_test.npy